- How does the change from GEC to GEF affect me?

 - Instructors: If you teach a course or courses in the new GEF, you will be asked to make a course change in CIM formally transitioning the course from the GEC to the GEF (see the Resource Center for a full description on how to submit your course change in CIM).
-Among the information you will enter into CIM will be the selection of one LEAP Essential Learning Outcome and accompanying Value rubric to facilitate your course's assessment within the GEF Assessment Plan.
-Integrating the Learning Outcome and Value rubric into your course does not mean revising your course substantially or even at all.
+Among the information you will enter into CIM will be the selection of one LEAP Essential Learning Outcome to facilitate your course's assessment within the GEF Assessment Plan.
+Integrating the Learning Outcome into your course does not mean revising your course substantially or even at all.
 Nor does participation in the GEF assessment plan equate to a substantial commitment of time or energy.
 The Teaching and Learning Commons will host workshops beginning in the spring of 2017 which will address what instructors need to do to get their courses through CIM approval and begin introducing the assessment plan as well.
 The previous practice of five-year syllabus audits will be replaced by participation in the GEF Assessment Plan.

 - Advisors: Beginning in fall 2016, all students automatically fall under the new GEF.
 All students and advisors should use Degreeworks (including the “what if” options) to decide on what is the best path forward.